 6. Sakya Muni Buddha Gaya Temple (Temple of 1000 Lights)

-Influenced by Thai Temple styles, the centrepiece of this temple is an unmissable 300-tonne, a 15-foot statue of Buddha, surrounded by – you’ve guessed it – 1,000 lights!
+Influenced by Thai Temple styles, the centrepiece of this temple is an unmissable 300-tonne, 15-foot statue of Buddha, surrounded by – you’ve guessed it – 1,000 lights!
 The temple was created by Thai monks back in 1927, and visitors will also love other cool features.
 This includes a huge Buddha footprint inlaid with mother-of-pearl, a reclining Buddha and a heap of colourful murals telling the tales of Buddha as he searched for enlightenment.
 A wax model of Gandhi and figures of the Hindu elephant god Ganesh can also be found on site.

 Sakya Muni Buddha Gaya Temple, 366 Race Course Road, Singapore 218638